 You are be able to transfer your LISA between different providers if interest rates change and you find another provider.
 This is true for both the current stocks and shares LISA available, and the incoming cash LISA.
 You can also hold more than one LISA, providing that you only pay into one at any time during each tax year.

 If an investor decides to withdraw the cash from their LISA and spend it on anything other than buying a new home, or before they turn 60, they will be liable to repay all government bonus contributions as well as an additional 5% early withdrawal charge.

 - Higher-Rate Tax Payers Benefit More from a Pension

 A higher rate taxpayer in the UK (anyone paying in the 40% tax-band or above) will be better off with a pension, as their tax-relief will be higher up until they reach their allowances – £40,000 (Annual) and £1,000,000 (Lifetime).

 - Limited Provider Choice

-Please head over to the OFF3R investment management channel to compare the Lifetime ISA’s available.
+Please head over to the OFF3R Lifetime ISA channel for a more detailed comparison of the Lifetime ISA’s available.

 Investing in or lending to early stage businesses involves a high level of risk, including illiquidity (inability to sell assets quickly or without substantial loss in value), lack of dividends, loss of capital and dilution risks and it should be done only as part of a diversified portfolio.
 Tax treatment depends on the individual circumstances of each investor and may be subject to change in the future.
 Your capital is at risk.